Golden Jubilee of Queen Victoria: 21 June

 The next day, the Queen participated in a procession in an open landau, drawn by six cream-coloured horses, through London to Westminster Abbey escorted by Colonial Indian cavalry.
 She refused to wear a crown, wearing instead a bonnet and a long dress.
 The procession through London, according to Mark Twain, "stretched to the limit of sight in both directions".
 The spectators were accommodated on terraced benches along 10 miles of scaffolding erected for the purpose.

 At Westminster Abbey, there was a Service of Thanksgiving held for the Queen's reign.
-During the Service, a beam of sunlight fell upon her bowed head, which the future Queen Liliuokalani of Hawaii observing noted as a mark of divine favour.
+The music included the singing of a Te Deum which had been composed by Prince Albert.
+During the service, a beam of sunlight fell upon her bowed head, which the future Queen Liliʻuokalani of Hawaiʻi observing noted as a mark of divine favour.

-On her return to the Palace, she went to her balcony and was cheered by the crowd.
+On her return to the palace, she went to her balcony and was cheered by the crowd.
 In the ballroom she distributed brooches made for the Jubilee to her family.
 In the evening, she put on a gown embroidered with silver roses, thistles and shamrocks and attended a banquet.
 Afterwards she received a procession of diplomats and Indian princes.
 She was then wheeled in her chair to sit and watch fireworks in the palace garden.

 The Queen reflected on the day in her diary:

 22 June

-The next morning, Victoria went to St James's Palace to visit her elderly great-aunt, the dowager Duchess of Cambridge.
+The next morning, Victoria went to St James's Palace to visit her elderly aunt, the dowager Duchess of Cambridge.
 In the afternoon, the Queen attended a party in Hyde Park for 26,000 schoolchildren, who were all given a glass of milk, a bun and a Jubilee mug.
 Returning to Windsor by train, the Queen then unveiled a bronze statue of herself in Castle Hill by Sir Edgar Boehm, before viewing a torchlight procession by the schoolboys of Eton College.